Cherrypick14/Cherrypick14/README.md

 - Github :  Dive into my code cave and explore the wonders : [Github](https://github.com/Cherrypick14)
 - Linkedin : Let's connect and expand our professional networks : [Linkedin]( https://www.linkedin.com/in/cheryl-owala-423731191/)
-- X(Twitter) : Join me on a journey of tech insights, memes, and occasional cat gifs: [X](https://x.com/OwalaCheryl)
+- X(Twitter) : Join me on a journey of tech insights, Open source contributions (Build in Public and get feedback) : [X](https://x.com/OwalaCheryl)

 <!--